 The Corporation continues to exceed its yield objective of producing a return on shareholders' equity in excess of 400 basis points over the average one-year Government of Canada Treasury bill yield.
-Profit for the year ended December 31, 2018 represents an annual return on shareholders' equity (based on the month end average shareholders' equity during the year) of 9.01%, representing return on shareholders' equity of 707 basis points per annum over the average one year Government of Canada Treasury bill yield of 1.94%.
+Income for the year ended December 31, 2019 represents an annualized return on shareholders' equity (based on the month end average shareholders' equity in the year) of 9.09%, representing a return on shareholders' equity of 733 basis points per annum over the average one-year Government of Canada Treasury bill yield of 1.76%.